nahknarmi/arch-as-code/README.md

 Once you've published your changes, you and others can view your architecture assets online through your previously created Structurizr workspace (https://structurizr.com/workspace/${WORKSPACE_ID}).

+## Build maintenance

+Use `./gradlew dependencyUpdates` for a list of out-of-date dependencies and plugins.